Featuring new trails, more shuttles, great raffles, awesome dinner, and wicked cool folks.

-Check this page often for updated information on the mountain bike trails.
+Check back for updated information on the mountain bike trails.

-The trails in Barnes Canyon are still being worked on.
-The area sees a lot of cattle traffic and if you come across cows on the trail please don’t spook, harass, chase, or run them.
-Wait for the cattle to move off the trail on their own, or choose a different route.
+We respect our neighbors and friends in Caliente, and that includes their cattle.
+During some seasons, cattle roam Barnes Canyon — if you come across them, please do not spook, harass, chase, run or otherwise disturb them.
+Wait for the cattle to move off the trail on their own or choose a different route.
 Remember, this is their home, not ours.